-Bank on me is a convenient way to contribute towards the banking fees of a Family member, an employee or dependent.
+Bank on me is a convenient way to contribute towards the banking fees of a family member, an employee or dependant.

 It's a convenient and cost-effective service that allows you to fund another person's banking fees, meaning they can bank worry-free.

 - On Absa online , you can make a Bank on Me once off payment, beneficiary payment or schedule a recurring payment to your dependent’s Absa account.

 - The money will go into your dependent’s bank account and it will be reserved only for banking fees.

 - The dependent’s banking fees will be deducted from the reserve to pay for fees.

 - Take your green bar coded ID and your dependent’s account details to your nearest ABSA branch.